Stuk/jszip/documentation/howto/write_zip.md

 ### In nodejs

-JSZip can read Buffers so you can do the following :
+JSZip can generate Buffers so you can do the following :

 ```js
 var fs = require("fs");